-20 years ago, Bose released the first QuietComfort® noise cancelling headphones to mainstream consumers after years of development and research.
-Since then, we’ve continued a legacy of research, development and innovation with each new release of headphones, next level of noise cancelling technology and expansion into new areas of audio.
+Twenty years ago, Bose released the first QuietComfort® noise cancelling headphones to mainstream consumers after years of development and research.
+Since then, we’ve continued a legacy of research, development and innovation with each new release of headphones, next level of noise cancelling technology and expansion into new areas of audio—like wireless earbuds that don’t even go in your ears.
 Through it all, we’ve stayed true to Dr. Bose’s passion and vision: advancement through research and insights at our very core.
 A commitment that sets us apart but also holds us to a different standard, despite the added time or effort that might take.

-The much-anticipated release of our first true wireless in-ear noise cancelling headphones is a testament to the rigorous lengths our engineers, designers and product managers go to.
+The much-anticipated release of our first true wireless in-ear noise cancelling earbuds is a testament to the rigorous lengths our engineers, designers and product managers go.
 We strive to predict the needs, wants and concerns of customers while also meeting our own high standards that go above and beyond.

 “Building a product takes thousands of detailed decisions made on a daily basis that all factor into the end result with the customer always in mind.”

 Noise cancelling requires a lot of processing power, which drives battery size and overall performance.
 Bose QuietComfort® Earbuds use a new, dual-core digital chip for noise cancelling.
-It’s about half the size and uses half the power of the previous-generation chip but with 4x the computational power.
+It’s about half the size and uses half the power of the previous generation chip; but with four times the computational power.
 Which allowed us to push the boundaries of what our noise cancelling earbuds could deliver.
 Like automatically detecting and subtly adjusting noise cancelling levels when the bud is unstable, which can happen when placing the buds in your ear.
 Details customers might never know about or see.
 The type of details that speak volumes about the level of attention and thought in every last part and piece.
 And the very high standards we hold ourselves to.

 From the category-defining 11 levels of noise cancellation, including full transparency or ambient mode, to amazing voice pickup on calls, on-bud touch controls and a simple, sleek design, we took all the goodness of our leading Noise Cancelling Headphones 700, pulled in customer likes and concerns, and packed it all into a compact, truly wireless earbud.